anubhavpgit/anubhavpgit.github.io/content/current.md

 ###### May

 Moving to SF for the summer.
 Summer internship as an AI Research Engineer at an AI/Web3 startup, H011YW00D - an AI agent that generates autonomous cinematic videos, currently active on [Twitter](https://x.com/h011yw00dAgent/).
-My role involves working on the AI engine and the underlying distributed computing and deploying and maintaining it.
+My role involves working on the apps that run on this AI engine - the underlying distributed computing infra deploying and maintaining it.

 My speculations about the Web3 world aside, and the fact that crypto is 99% a scam, innovation and profitability are two separate things.
 Businesses don't need useful technology to make money.
 A few are financially successful businesses, although built on technically questionable foundations, not meaningful innovations solving real problems.
 Examples include Coinbase, OpenSea etc. The bottom line is, **distribution trumps innovation**.
 Not that I see myself working in the web3 space, but this stint feels like a decent opportunity to network and explore more.